-- ATP Tour Events.
-The recommended maximum fee per racquet is \$20 USD / €20 and is the responsibility of the stringing service to collect from the player. - 2) ATP Challenger Tour Events.
+ATP Tour Events.
+The recommended maximum fee per racquet is \$20 USD / €20 and is the responsibility of the stringing service to collect from the player.

+2) ATP Challenger Tour Events.
 The recommended maximum fee per racquet is \$12 USD / €12 and is the responsibility of the stringing service to collect from the player.

-6.16 Food
+6.17 Food

-Each tournament must provide, either complimentary or at a cost, food for the competitors.
+General.
+Each tournament must provide a variety of suitable and of high-quality food for the competitors on-site or, as approved by ATP, within reasonable distance of the tournament venue.
 Food service should begin no later than the first day of qualifying and continue until the completion of the tournament.